 At her first squatting, we swooped an old saucepan under her to catch the urine and added about 3cc of her urine to a bottle of milk.
 A 330cl beer bottle is the ideal vessel for milk feeding; plastic bottles collapse under the phenomenal sucking power of a cria!
 Lamb-feeding teats are readily available from feed stores and fit the beer bottles snugly.

 Getting a new-born llama to feed from a bottle is a trial of patience, but knowing that a baby animal usually needs darkness to start feeding, we invented a series of devices that pretended to be mummy!
-Sticking the bottle under an armpit with the teat barely showing bottle feeding a baby llamastarted the ball rolling.
+Sticking the bottle under an armpit with the teat barely showing started the ball rolling.
 Ping pushed her face into the warmth and darkness of David’s sweater and was ….. eventually, happy to feed.
 Later, we contrived a feeding station in the form of a couple of sticks, taped to the corner of the cardboard box and used the sticks to support the sleeves of the sweater, with which Ping had become familiar.
 With the sleeves pretending to be legs and the teat protruding slightly from between them, feeding usually commenced after only a minute of poking around.

 Once Ping was used to the bottle feeding we only had to place a hand over her eyes and she would take a bottle.